pirtapalola/read_files_MSDA_EX/README.md

 # read_files_MSDA_EX
-Reading the DAT files downloaded from MSDA_EX and combining the data to a single excel file
+This code allows reading the DAT files downloaded from the MSDA_EX software and combining the data to a single excel file.
+The DAT files from the MSDA_EX software contain hyperspectral data measured with TriOS RAMSES sensors.